 - Scholarship Award: They have a duration of three years and include a stipend of EUR 1.365,- per month.

-- Nationality: These scholarships are available for international students.
+- Nationality: These opportunities are available for international students.

-- Number of Scholarships: Up to six scholarships are available.
+- Number of Scholarships: Up to six opportunities are available.

 - Scholarship can be taken in Germany